Gastropoda: History

 The taxonomy of the Gastropoda is still under revision, and more and more of the old taxonomy is being abandoned, as the results of DNA studies slowly become clearer.
 Nevertheless, a few of the older terms such as "opisthobranch" and "prosobranch" are still sometimes used in a descriptive way.

 New insights based on DNA sequencing of gastropods have produced some revolutionary new taxonomic insights.
 In the case of the Gastropoda, the taxonomy is now gradually being rewritten to embody strictly monophyletic groups (only one lineage of gastropods in each group).
 Integrating new findings into a working taxonomy remain challenging.
 Consistent ranks within the taxonomy at the level of subclass, superorder, order, and suborder have already been abandoned as unworkable.
 Ongoing revisions of the higher taxonomic levels are expected in the near future.

 Convergent evolution, which appears to exist at especially high frequency in gastropods, may account for the observed differences between the older phylogenies, which were based on morphological data, and more recent gene-sequencing studies.

+In 2004, Brian Simison and David R. Lindberg showed possible diphyletic origins of the Gastropoda based on mitochondrial gene order and amino acid sequence analyses of complete genes.

-Bouchet & Rocroi (2005) made sweeping changes in the systematics, resulting in a taxonomy that is a step closer to the evolutionary history of the phylum.
+In 2005, Philippe Bouchet and Jean-Pierre Rocroi made sweeping changes in the systematics, resulting in the Bouchet & Rocroi taxonomy, which is a step closer to the evolutionary history of the phylum.
 The Bouchet & Rocroi classification system is based partly on the older systems of classification, and partly on new cladistic research.
 In the past, the taxonomy of gastropods was largely based on phenetic morphological characters of the taxa.
 The recent advances are more based on molecular characters from DNA and RNA research.
 This has made the taxonomical ranks and their hierarchy controversial.
-The debate about these issues is not likely to end soon.

-In the Bouchet, Rocroi et al. taxonomy, the authors have used unranked clades for taxa above the rank of superfamily (replacing the ranks suborder, order, superorder and subclass), while using the traditional Linnaean approach for all taxa below the rank of superfamily.
+In 2017, Bouchet, Rocroi, and other collaborators published a significantly updated version of the 2005 taxonomy.
+In the Bouchet et al. taxonomy, the authors used unranked clades for taxa above the rank of superfamily (replacing the ranks suborder, order, superorder and subclass), while using the traditional Linnaean approach for all taxa below the rank of superfamily.
 Whenever monophyly has not been tested, or is known to be paraphyletic or polyphyletic, the term "group" or "informal group" has been used.
-The classification of families into subfamilies is often not well resolved, and should be regarded as the best possible hypothesis.
+The classification of families into subfamilies is often not well resolved.

-In 2004, Brian Simison and David R. Lindberg showed possible diphyletic origins of the Gastropoda based on mitochondrial gene order and amino acid sequence analyses of complete genes.

-In the 2017 issue of the Malacologia journal (available online from 4 January 2018), a significantly updated version of the 2005 "Bouchet & Rocroi" taxonomy was published in the paper "Revised Classification, Nomenclator and Typification of Gastropod and Monoplacophoran Families".
+Fixed ranks like family, genus, and species however remain useful for practical classification and remain used in the World Register of Marine Species (WoRMS).
+Also many researchers continue to use traditional ranks because they are entrenched in the literature and familiar to specialists and non-specialists alike.

+Ecology and conservation

+Many gastropod species face threats from habitat destruction, pollution, and climate change.
+Some species are endangered or have become extinct due to these factors.
+Conservation efforts often focus on protecting their habitats, especially in freshwater and terrestrial ecosystems.